Börek: Saudi Arabia

 In Saudi Arabia, Burēk (بُريك, [bʊˈre̞ːk]), is usually made in the Hejaz region of western Saudi Arabia, it mostly resembles the Bosnian rolled burek but can also come in other variants, and it is stuffed with minced meat or with salty cheese and dill.
-It's usually served during the month of Ramadan, same goes to samosas.
+It is usually served during the month of Ramadan, same goes to samosas.

 Tunisia

 In Tunisia, there is a variant known as the brik (/briːk/ BREEK; بريك) that consists of thin crepe-like pastry around a filling and is commonly deep fried.
 The best-known is the egg brik, a whole egg in a triangular pastry pocket with chopped onion, tuna, harissa and parsley.
 The Tunisian brik is also very popular in Israel, due to the large Tunisian Jewish population there.
 It is often filled with a raw egg and herbs or tuna, harissa, and olives, and it is sometimes served in a pita.
 This is also known as a boreeka.